3. GDB Cheat Sheet¶

 3.10.6.
 Value History¶

-To refer to any previous value, use $
+To refer to any previous value, use $ followed by the value’s

 history number.

-to print the last ten values in the value history
+show valuesto print the last ten values in the value history

 3.10.6.1.
 Examples¶